 “JAL is a reborn company,” said Masayuki Kubota, who oversees $1.9 billion in assets at Daiwa SB Investments Ltd. in Tokyo.
 “Bankruptcy makes a company’s reform easier.”

 Seeking court protection is relatively common in Western nations -- General Motors Co.
-(GM) emerged from a government-backed bankruptcy in 2009; all the full-service U.S. carriers have gone bust.
+(GM:US) emerged from a government-backed bankruptcy in 2009; all the full-service U.S. carriers have gone bust.
 In Japan, while the laws exist, the stigma associated with failure and a culture in which corporations are run as much for employees as for shareholders has created a reluctance to make such drastic decisions.

 The more so with a national champion such as JAL.